bcduran/sc-stgcn_cds/README.md

 # SC-STGCN: Supply-Chain Aware Spatio-Temporal Graph Convolutional Network for CDS Spread Forecasting

-This repository contains the full implementation of **SC-STGCN**, a novel graph neural network architecture for forecasting weekly CDS (Credit Default Swap) spread changes among S&P 500 firms.
-The model incorporates supply-chain relationships as a structural prior, constructing a dual adjacency graph that captures both upstream (supplier) and downstream (customer) credit risk propagation.
+This repository contains the full implementation of **SC-STGCN**, a novel graph neural network architecture for forecasting weekly changes in CDS (Credit Default Swap) spreads among S&P 500 firms.
+The model incorporates supply-chain relationships as a structural prior, constructing a dual-adjacency graph that captures both upstream (supplier) and downstream (customer) credit-risk propagation.

 The framework combines spatio-temporal graph convolution with a temporal attention mechanism, outperforming eight benchmark models on a pre-COVID panel (2015–2020) of 50 degree-ranked S&P 500 firms.